 - Slowly pour in 3 cups milk, stirring frequently.
 It's important you do this slowly so the milk does not curdle.

-- Add 1 Tbsp. maple syrup, 1/2 tsp. garlic powder, and a pinch of pepper, and mix it in.
-Place the lid on the Instant Pot and cook on manual high pressure for 2 minutes.When 2 minutes is up, quick-release the pressure.
-Once the pin drops, remove the lid.
-Do this carefully!Stir and add in 1 tsp.
-Chicago steak seasoning and an extra pinch of pepper.
+- Add in maple syrup, garlic powder, and a pinch of pepper.
+Mix in, then cook for 2 minutes on saute mode before adding in Chicago steak seasoning and an extra pinch of pepper.
 Add red pepper flakes for spice, if desired.
 Serve and enjoy!

 - Serve over air fryer biscuits, chicken fried steak, waffles, or with toast.